MaastrichtU-IDS/fair-test/README.md

 [![Run tests](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/run-tests.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/run-tests.yml) [![Publish to PyPI](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml) [![CodeQL](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/codeql-analysis.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/codeql-analysis.yml) [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=MaastrichtU-IDS_fair-test&metric=coverage)](https://sonarcloud.io/dashboard?id=MaastrichtU-IDS_fair-test)

-`fair-test` is a library to build and deploy FAIR metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics), in Python.
+`fair-test` is a library to build and deploy FAIR metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).

-It aims to enable python developers to easily write and deploy FAIR metric tests functions that can be queried by multiple FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)
+It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by multiple FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)

 > Feel free to create an [issue](/issues), or send a pull request if you are facing issues or would like to see a feature implemented.

-## 🧑‍🏫 How it works
+## ℹ️ How it works

 The user defines and registers custom FAIR metrics tests in separated files in a specific folder (the `metrics` folder by default), and start the API.

-The endpoint is CORS enabled by default.

-Built with [RDFLib](https://github.com/RDFLib/rdflib) and [FastAPI](https://fastapi.tiangolo.com/).
+Built with [FastAPI](https://fastapi.tiangolo.com/), [pydantic](https://pydantic-docs.helpmanual.io/) and [RDFLib](https://github.com/RDFLib/rdflib).
 Tested for Python 3.7, 3.8 and 3.9

 ## 📥 Install the package